-- 1 Follow the instructions in Launching the HP-UX Virtualization Manager. - In the HP-UX Virtual Servers window, right-click a vSwitch. - 3 Choose Configure VLAN. - 4 For each HPVM, choose the corresponding VLAN ID.
+- 1. Follow the instructions in "Launching the HP-UX Virtualization Manager" on page 81. - 2.
+In the HP-UX Virtual Servers window, right-click a vSwitch. - 3.
+Choose Configure VLAN. - 4.
+For each HPVM, choose the corresponding VLAN ID.

 Troubleshooting Issues